jnozzi/cocoadev.com/markdown/AutoRunCode.md

 ----

-General/NSApplication does have the following (among others) delegate method     - (void)applicationDidFinishLaunching:(General/NSNotification *)aNotification
+NSApplication does have the following (among others) delegate method     - (void)applicationDidFinishLaunching:(NSNotification *)aNotification

-You can also register for this notification (General/NSApplicationDidFinishLaunchingNotification) explicitly in other classes, if you want it.
+You can also register for this notification (NSApplicationDidFinishLaunchingNotification) explicitly in other classes, if you want it.

 ----